Berranzan/ModifiedPowerAuras-Continued/README.md

 Consider the case of Judgement spell, we want to have aura show us when the spell is ready to be casted
-(we have active Seal and it's not on cooldown) target is in range and target is an enemy.
+(we have active Seal and it's not on cooldown), target is in range and target is an enemy.
 Original Mpowa will have only one check: if spell is on cooldown.
-It means that (Inverted On Cooldown) aura will be shown even if you don't have Seal active, you are not targeting anything or targeting friendly or dead target or targeting an enemy out of range.
-Instead of performing check on the spell book only we have to do additional checks, some of them on the Action Bar slots.
-In order to identify which Action Bar slot we are interested we compare textures from spell book with textures on the Action Bar until we find a match.
+It means that (Inverted On Cooldown) aura will be shown even if you don't have a Seal active, you are not targeting anything or targeting friendly or dead target or targeting an enemy out of range.
+Instead of performing check on the spell book only, we have to do additional checks, some of them on the Action Bar slots.
+In order to identify which Action Bar slot we are interested in we compare textures from the spell book with textures on the Action Bar until we find a match.
 For this reason, spell you are interested in must be placed on one of the Action bars.
-Checks for spells can be performed on every update which is preferred option as you can move spells freely on the Action Bars and Mpowa fill find it, or if you have performance problems you can choose to uncheck Auto Update but then you have to reset UI by issuing
+Checks for spells can be performed on every update which is preferred option as you can move spells freely on the Action Bars and Mpowa will find it, or if you have performance problems you can choose to uncheck Auto Update but then you have to reset UI by issuing